 The Granville Museum includes the Agricultural Museum.

 Present for the dedication of the Agricultural Museum are, from left, Rep. Henry Fincher, Tennessee Commissioner of Agriculture Ken Givens, Rep. Les Winningham, Ag Museum Committee Member James Clemons, Sen. Charlotte Burks, Ag Museum Committee Chairman Stan Webster, Granville Museum President Randall Clemons, and museum donor Zelma Custer.

-A Genealogy section has been developed in the Museum containing the family history of Granville families.
-We have purchased the Jackson County Cemetery Inscriptions Book with 19,000 fully indexed names and Known By The Company They Keep: An Analysis of the Thomas Carter Prayer Book Entries.
+A Genealogy section is available in the Museum containing family histories of Granville families.
+Also a number of reference books including the Jackson County Cemetery Inscriptions Book with 19,000 fully indexed names and Known By The Company They Keep: An Analysis of the Thomas Carter Prayer Book Entries.
 The Museum also contains original old church records, justice of the peace records, deeds and family records; and is a great place to do research.